-At the end of the day, it all boils down to your belief in your startup ideas.
+At the end of the day, it all boils down to your belief in yourself.

-Yesterday afternoon, a celebration of business passions took place at the fifth floor of V Corporate Center along Leviste Street in Makati City.
-Ten entrepreneurs shed light on how their startup ideas came into life for the second batch of Information Business Process Association of the Philippines’ (IBPAP) Takeoff.
+Yesterday afternoon, a celebration of business passions took place on the fifth floor of V Corporate Center along Leviste Street in Makati City.
+Ten entrepreneurs shed light on how their startup ideas came into life for the second batch of the Information Business Process Association of the Philippines (IBPAP) Takeoff.

 Pursuing your startup ideas

 Listening to entrepreneurs pouring their hearts out yesterday, it’s amazing how everything seems possible nowadays.
-We are empowered more than ever to generate different kinds of startup ideas because of the multiple opportunities for innovation that technology offers.
+We are empowered more than ever to generate different kinds of startup ideas because of technology.
 But in the cluster of ideas and possibilities, when can one person say that it’s the right idea to pursue?
 How did these entrepreneurs come to the point of no turning back in putting their startup ideas for the world to see?

 Despite the differences in the startup ideas they presented, there are two common denominators among the founders that may answer this question:

 - They believe in their idea.
 While nothing is certain in this world, we can see based on previous experiences and current scenarios whether a startup idea can actually be successful from a certain point on.
 Somehow, we can estimate the level of risk that one investment and another can incur.
 But regardless of the risks, these startup owners continue to pursue their ideas because they believe in it in as much as they believe in themselves.
 After all, any venture comes with a risk, and that is a risk they are willing to take.